gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

 title: git tips & tricks - the fundamentals
 ---

-Most of the time we only use a very limited set of `git` commands, `git checkout -b <branch>` to start a new branch, `git pull origin` to update your current branch with any remote changes, `git add .` & `git commit -m` to save your work, and `git push origin` to push your changes to a remote repository.
+Most of the time we only use a very limited set of git commands, `git checkout -b <branch>` to start a new branch, `git pull origin` to update your current branch with any remote changes, `git add .` & `git commit -m` to save your work, and `git push origin` to push your changes to a remote repository.

-This is perfectly fine, and online tools like Github or Gitlab make working with a `git` repository even easier.
+This is perfectly fine, and online tools like Github or Gitlab make working with a git repository even easier.
 But have you wondered what is actually going on when we execute those commands?

-In this article we are going to explore how a `git` repository works, and how when you use the commands we mentioned above the branches and commits are created and tracked inside the repository.
+In this article we are going to explore how a git repository works, and how when you use the commands we mentioned above the branches and commits are created and tracked inside the repository.
 We will also understand how to fix common problems that arise when working with other people over the same repository

-All of this will be explained in a very easy to understand way, without diving into any deep technical details that are not important to our usage of `git`.
+All of this will be explained in a very easy to understand manner, without diving into deep technical details that are not important to our usage of git.

 ## What is a git repository?

 <blockquote>
 <em>The following explanation is not 100% technically accurate, but instead a
-simplification that will allow us to think about this topic without getting too distracted with details you won't really need to know.</em>
+simplification that will allow us to think about this topic without getting too distracted with details we don't really need.</em>
 </blockquote>

 We can think of a git repository as a collection of commits organized in a